DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

     **When** the target page loads,
     **Then** the corresponding listing (e.g., Project Listing or Governance Template Listing) is displayed.
 - **Detailed Architecture Design Notes:**
-  - Implement routing using Node.js + Hapi.js, govuk-frontend npm library, Nunjucks templates.
+  - Implement routing using Node.js + Hapi.js, govuk-frontend npm library, and Nunjucks templates.
   - Ensure that navigation state is maintained between page transitions.

+---

 ### Story 8.2: Frontend Back Link and Page Hierarchy Implementation
 - **As a** user, **I want** clear back links on detail pages (such as Project Detail or Governance Template Detail), **so that** I can easily navigate back to the previous list or parent page.